 Building components that have surpassed their expected lifespan are increasingly at risk of failure, which can lead to service interruptions, cancelled programs, unplanned closures, and increased costs.
-Within the past 18 months (February 2022 to July 2023), there have been 15 days lost to unplanned closures at R.G.
+Between February 2022 and July 2023, there were 15 days lost to unplanned closures at R.G.
 Dow and Gatchell pools due to unexpected repairs to pool heaters and filter pumps, plus an additional 16 days lost at Onaping pool due to staff shortages.
+Gatchell Pool was also affected by unplanned closures in early 2024.